ntstevens/DATSC101/README.md

     * Case Study 1 Due: Tuesday October 6
     * Case Study 2 Due: Tuesday November 10
     * Case Study 3 Due: Tuesday December 8
 * Data Science is a collaborative discipline, so I encourage working together with your peers on these Case Studies.
 However, what you submit must be your own work; blatant cheating and plagiarism will not be tolerated.
-Please refer to the "Academic Integrity" section below and familiarize yourself with [Policy 71, Student Discipline](https://uwaterloo.ca/secretariat/policies-procedures-guidelines/policy-71) to ensure you are not committing academic misconduct.
+Please refer to the "Academic Integrity" section in the Course Outline and familiarize yourself with [Policy 71, Student Discipline](https://uwaterloo.ca/secretariat/policies-procedures-guidelines/policy-71) to ensure you are not committing academic misconduct.
 * The use of Generative AI tools (like ChatGPT, DALL-E, Gemini, Claude, CoPilot) **is permitted** on Case Studies.
-Please refer to the "Generative AI" section below for additional guidance on this point.
+Please refer to the "Generative AI" section in the Course Outline for additional guidance on this point.
 The Case Studies themselves will also provide detailed instructions on the appropriate use of GenAI.

 **Tests (30%)**